anhnguyendepocen/programming_tutorials/README.md

 #### 02: Basic data wrangling

+* Data exploration and formatting
+* Subsetting and indexing
 * Packages
-* Subsetting and indexing
 * Working with date/time
-* Basic statistics
-* Custom plotting
+* Customizing and saving plots
-* Saving plots, r data files, etc.
+* R data files

 #### 03: Reporting with Rmarkdown